ruuda/blog/posts/on-benchmarking.md

 At some point somebody questioned the measurement setup.
 But at no point did anybody question the conclusion that B is the faster program.
-In fact, from this data it is impossible to tell.
+Yet, from this data it is impossible to tell.
 **A single sample for every scenario provides insufficient information.**

 Suppose we would run the benchmark again, with the following results: